robertobatts/aws-certification-notes/notes/05-ec2-saa-level.md

 - Or use a Load Balancer

 ## Placement Groups
 Sometimes you want to have control over the EC2 Instance placement strategy.
-Thisn strategy can be defined using placement groups
+This strategy can be defined using placement groups
 When you create a group, you can specify one of the following strategies:
 - **Cluster** - clusters instances into a low-latency group in a single AV
 - **Spread** - spreads instances across underlyng hardware (max 7 instances per group per AZ)